maltehueckstaedt/dzhw_revealjs_template/README.md

 ## How to install

-This [Quarto](https://quarto.org) extension can be installed using the following command:
+The DZHW-[Quarto](https://quarto.org)-Theme can be installed using the following command:

 ``` bash
 quarto install extension maltehueckstaedt/dzhw_revealjs_template`